lurkny/Mebal/README.md

 Mebal is a high-performance screen recording solution designed to provide a streamlined and efficient experience, without the unnecessary bloat found in other recording applications.
 It's built to deliver high-quality recordings with minimal resource usage.

+## Note
+**Main Branch only supports Windows targets, if you want to use another platform, switch to the lurk-mpsup branch.**

 ## Features

 - **Lightweight**: No unnecessary features, just focused on delivering high-quality recordings.